micmejia/bible-dump/AMPC/Romans/Rom 7.md

-When we were living in the flesh (mere physical lives), the sinful passions that were awakened _and_ aroused up by [what] the Law [makes sin] were constantly operating in our natural powers (in our bodily organs, [^a]in the sensitive appetites and wills of the flesh), so that we bore fruit for death.
+When we were living in the flesh (mere physical lives), the sinful passions that were awakened _and_ aroused up by [what] the Law [makes sin] were constantly operating in our natural powers (in our bodily organs, in the sensitive appetites and wills of the flesh), so that we bore fruit for death.